We all heard about the latest turn of events at Bottega Veneta…

 The style became so popular that it was nearly impossible to get your hands on it directly from Bottega stores.
 Shortly thereafter, satisfying the demand, The Pouch scored several new interpretations expanding the Pouch collection to also include The Mini Pouch and The Pouch Chain.

 The Bottega Veneta Jodie

 The Jodie bag is, no doubt, the bag of the moment.
 Since it landed in stores around early 2020 just before the pandemic, we’ve seen this style everywhere, both online and offline, in nearly every color imaginable.
 And the name?
 It borrows inspiration from a paparazzi photo of Jodie Foster shielding herself using her large Bottega Veneta hobo.

 The Jodie bag is another style that perfectly exemplifies the “no logo” trend.
 You could instantly spot it from a mile away with its signature hobo shape, and artfully twisted knot.
 Whether you’re sporting the Mini BV Jodie or the Medium BV Jodie, The Jodie bag embraces a modern twist on the brand’s traditional house codes.
 What’s not to love?

-The Cassette and its sister style, The Padded Cassette (and another sister, The Padded Chain Cassette among other variations), are signature pieces from the Daniel Lee era.
-The mix between its pillow-like features and iconic brand signatures are what make the Cassette so innovative and desirable – it’s truly a stand-alone statement accessory.
+The Cassette and its sister style, The Padded Cassette (and another sister, The Padded Chain Cassette, among other variations), are signature pieces from the Daniel Lee era.
+The mix of its pillow-like features and iconic brand signatures are what make the Cassette so innovative and desirable – it’s truly a stand-alone statement accessory.
 Both its versatility and range of color options available make this handbag one of the most beloved pieces to invest in right now.
 Snatch yours while you can!